 District Trendline, previously known as Teacher Trendline, provides actionable research to improve district personnel policies that will strengthen the teacher workforce.
 Want evidence-based guidance on policies and practices that will enhance your ability to recruit, develop, and retain great teachers delivered right to your inbox each month?
 Subscribe here.

 While student absences have been making headlines lately, teachers sometimes miss school too.
 In fact, one analysis we conducted found that some school districts spend nearly $2,000 each year for every teacher they employ to provide substitutes who can cover their absences.
-This month, the Teacher Trendline takes a look at substitute teachers' required qualifications, salary, and benefits.
+This month, the Trendline takes a look at substitute teachers' required qualifications, salary, and benefits.
 We find some significant changes in the pay and benefits provided to substitute teachers since our last look only one year ago.

 Minimum education and licensing requirements

 In the majority of districts, substitute teachers are not subject to the same education and licensing requirements as full-time teachers.
 While 35 percent of districts require a Bachelor's degree, 48 percent of the districts in the database do not.
 In fact, 15 percent of districts require no more than a high school diploma or GED.